 President Trump nominated Kavanaugh to the Supreme Court after Anthony Kennedy, 82, announced his retirement in July after 30 years of service.
 Kennedy held the key vote on high-profile issues, such as abortion, affirmative action, gay rights, guns, campaign finance and voting rights.

-As Trump continues to mull over candidates, here's a look at the sitting Supreme Court justices.
+As Kavanaugh goes before the Senate for his confirmation hearing, here's a look at the sitting Supreme Court justices.

 Chief Justice John Roberts

 Nominated to the bench in 2005 by former President George W. Bush, John Roberts, 63, graduated from Harvard Law School in 1979, according to his court biography.
 Prior to joining the Supreme Court, Roberts served on the U.S. Court of Appeals for the District of Columbia, as an associate counsel to former President Ronald Reagan and in the White House Counsel’s Office in the 1980s.

 Samuel Alito, Jr., has served on the Supreme Court since 2006 after he was nominated by former President George W. Bush.
 Alito, 68, is a Republican.